KrzysztofHerman/CanelosWorkshopIHP2024-docs/docs/source/schedule.rst

 Day 2 - Analog, Digital and mixed mode simulations
 --------------------------------------------------------

 #.
-Digital modeling of a SPI interface IP + testbench.
+Digital modeling of a SPI interface IP + test bench.
 #.
 Analog modeling of an analog multiplexer.
 #.
 A simple example of a mixed mode simulation using xschem, ngspice and verilator.
 #.
 Extension of a basic example of mixed mode simulation to support SPI blocks
 #.
 Top level simulation of the circuit using analog multiplexer, SPI module and IO modules.
 #.
-Running testbenches to evaluate the circuit performance.
+Running test benches to evaluate the circuit performance.

 Day 3 - Physical design
 ---------------------------

 #.
-Floorplaning
+Floor planing
 #.
 Digital block synthesis
 #.
 Analog mux layout
 #.
 Physical checks DRC + LVS
 #.
-Macros instantiation + top level routng
+Macros instantiation + top level routing
 #.
 Top level physical checks.